BrendoSPinheiro/shrtn-it/README.md

 - [Contributors](#contributors)

 # About
-This project is a URL shortener developed for my TCC.
+This project is a URL shortener developed for my course completion project.
 Its main objective is to have more control over the expiration of urls and validations of broken or nonexistent urls

 # Web
 access the api source code here: [`WEB`](https://github.com/BrendoSPinheiro/shrtn-it/tree/main/web)